ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 Usage of almost all other tools in this category fell, with 18.54% of developers using Gulp (a fall of -11.02%) and just 2.53% of developers using Grunt (a fall of -3.26%).

-9.08% of respondents said that they didn't use a task runner, although this percentage is down 1.61% from last year's results.
+9.08% of respondents said that they didn't use a task runner, although this percentage is down -1.61% from last year's results.

-So following on from last year's trend, developers seem to be steadily migrating away from Gulp and Grunt, replacing them with NPM Scripts in their workflow.
+So the trend seems to be following on from last year's results, with developers steadily migrating away from Gulp and Grunt, to be replaced by NPM Scripts in their workflow.

 ---